Welcome to our review of the Colugo Compact Stroller. Use this handy decision tree to decide what to do next:

 Compact strollers are great in a few scenarios:

-- if you’re living in a city, where you’re likely to have a smaller living space where you don’t have the luxury of parking giant strollers in the garage, and you’re more likely to need to navigate Ubers, subways, and crowded sidewalks
+- If you’re living in a city, where you’re likely to have a smaller living space

 Compact strollers aren’t likely to be good for: